15 Funny French Phrases That'll Make You Giggle

 14. “Donner un coup de main”

 If a French person asks you to “donner un coup de main,” don’t punch him or her please.
 They are actually asking you to “give a helping hand.”
 So, smile and say “oui, avec plaisir” (yes, with pleasure).

 Translation: To be at a piece of wood

 The word “taquet” is used to refer to a piece of wood put between a door and a wall to block it.
 This funny French saying means to work hard with the expectation that something good will happen.
 The best English equivalent would be “to give your best.”

-Try using these funny French phrases in conversation.
-The more you practice using them, the more natural they will start to become.
+Try using these funny French phrases in conversation – the more you practice using them, the more natural they will start to become.
 You can also practice these fun expressions during a TakeLessons Live French class, or with a private French tutor near you.

 Related: 100+ Regular French Verbs | 100+ Irregular French Verbs